nickboucher/trojan-source/Ruby/README.md

 ## Early Return

-Also dues not work the same as other languages because of lack of closing token on comments.
+Also does not work the same as other languages because of lack of closing token on comments.
 See same link as above.

 - Confirmed working on ruby 3.0.1p64 (2021-04-05 revision 0fb782ee38) [x86_64-linux]